grandeurdev/arduino-sdk/README.md

 > ***NOTE***: Keeping localhost whitelisted in a production application is a very serious vulnerability that can make you pay as you go (pun intended).

-## Documentation
+# Documentation

-`ApolloDevice` is the main class that wraps the whole functionality of the SDK.
+`Project` is the main class and all functionalities originate from it.
 You get the object of this class when you initialize SDK's configurations using `apollo.init()`. `apollo` is the global object that gets available right away when you include `<Apollo.h>` in your sketch.
-It gives you only one function: `apollo.init()`.
+It has only one purpose and therefore gives you only one function: `apollo.init()`.

 > ***Note 2***: You cannot connect with Grandeur Cloud or even with internet without first connecting with the WiFi.
 Therefore, the examples below are just for reference and you are required to handle your device's WiFi in order for them to work.
-You can see [these ESP8266 examples][Examples] however to get a deeper understanding.
+You can see [these ESP8266 examples][Examples] to get a deeper understanding.
 Plus they handle WiFi too. 😉

-### Apollo Init
+### init

-> apollo.init (deviceID: _String_, apiKey: _String_, token: _String_) : returns _ApolloDevice_
+> apollo.init (deviceID: _String_, apiKey: _String_, token: _String_) : returns _Project_

-This method initializes SDK's connection configurations: `deviceID`, `apiKey` and `authToken`, and returns an object of the `ApolloDevice` class. `ApolloDevice` class is the main class that exposes all the functions of the SDK.
+This method initializes SDK's connection configurations: `deviceID`, `apiKey` and `authToken`, and returns an object of the `Project` class. `Project` class is the main class that exposes all other functions of the SDK.

 #### Parameters